-Please read below for details of arrangements on the day of the Ride - these include the COVID-specific measures that have been introduced this year to enable the event to go ahead safely:
+Please read below for details of arrangements on the day of the Ride:

 Hopefully everyone appreciates and understands that the safety and wellbeing of everyone involved with the event is our #1 priority & responsibility, and therefore participants MUST read and adhere to the measures & instructions set out here in connection with the event.

-We normally have a very relaxed and leisurely approach at the start of the event, however in order to satisfy social distancing needs and to avoid any semblance of a large gathering at any point, this year the following measures apply:
+It's always a very relaxed and leisurely approach at the start of the event, and the following measures apply:

 Riders will be able to set off any time between 8am and 9am so you're welcome to arrive at Silk Mills Park & Ride (TA1 5AA - see 'Event Info' page for map) from 7.30am onwards to get ready for the Ride.

-More generally, please remember that riders must abide by the Highway Code at all times, and it is incumbent on everyone to ride in a careful and considerate manner throughout.
+Please remember that riders must abide by the Highway Code at all times, and it is incumbent on everyone to ride in a careful and considerate manner throughout.
 These are key parts of our CONDITIONS OF ENTRY - and it also makes the day so much more enjoyable for everyone.

 And please remember not to drop any litter, wrappers, tissues or face coverings etc during the event - please keep such items with you and dispose of them responsibly in a bin at the earliest opportunity.

-The first 20 miles or so of the route consist almost entirely of quiet, narrow, country lanes and riders are advised to proceed carefully - there will be very little traffic, however it's advisable to ride in single file for the most part through these lanes.
+Please note that the first 20 miles or so of the route consist almost entirely of quiet, narrow, country lanes and riders are advised to proceed carefully - there will be very little traffic, however it's advisable to ride in single file for the most part through these narrow lanes.
 You should also bear in mind that these are country lanes and therefore you're likely to encounter some wildlife - pheasants, in particular.
 Proceed with care when you do see any animals in or near the road.

 The remainder of the route is on wider roads but riders should still be alert to the possibility of animals appearing in the road.
 It's also the time of year when there's a lot of hedge-trimming going on, so please be mindful that there may be areas that have been recently cut and therefore there may be some light debris lying around.

-And you'll see a few 'CAUTION' signs along the way - these typically appear where there is a fast descent coming up and they're there to help you to prepare yourself.
+And you'll see a few 'CAUTION' signs along the way - these typically appear where there is a fast descent or narrow section coming up and they're there to help you to prepare yourself.
 Please make sure that you take note of these.

-There will be experienced and fully-equipped mobile medical and mechanical support services available along the route, however these should only be called upon if absolutely necessary to avoid any unnecessary close contact with event staff.
-Riders are asked to be self-sufficient as much as reasonably possible while taking part in the event, however if you do encounter any sort of problem then please contact Event Control via the phone number provided (see below).
+There will be experienced and fully-equipped mobile medical and mechanical support services available along the route - you're asked to be self-sufficient as much as reasonably possible while taking part in the event, however if you do encounter any sort of problem then please contact Event Control via the phone number provided (see below).

-There will also be a broom wagon service available should it be needed - again, riders are asked to avoid using this if at all possible and, if non-urgent recovery is required, you should contact any family or supporters in the first instance if they're with you on the day.
-However, if it's needed the recovery service can be provided in a safe manner.
+There will also be a broom wagon service available - please avoid using this if non-urgent recovery is required (instead you should contact any family or supporters in the first instance if they're with you on the day).
+However, the recovery service is there & available if needed.

-We've arranged for TWO refreshment stops to be available on the route exclusively for the use of our riders on the day, and both facilities are fully set up & operational in a COVID-secure fashion.
-Riders simply need to adhere to the existing measures when using these stops.
+We've arranged for TWO refreshment stops to be available on the route exclusively for the use of our riders on the day.

 The second stop is at Exford Bridge Tea Rooms after 40 miles, and they will be open purely for GER participants.
-It's likely to be around lunchtime when most riders reach this point so, as well as a selection of cakes, they'll also be offering bacon and sausage baps from their BBQ.
-Water will be available to fill up bottles again and there will also be toilet facilities at the Tea Rooms, and there's plenty of outdoor space for social distancing while resting & fuelling.
+It's likely to be around lunchtime when most riders reach this point so, as well as a selection of cakes, they'll also have bacon and sausage baps available to buy.
+Water will be available to fill up bottles again and there will also be toilet facilities at the Tea Rooms.

-Finally, please remember it's most definitely not a race - so feel free to just go at your own pace and enjoy the route and the sights it has to offer.
+Finally, please remember when cycling that it's most definitely not a race - so feel free to just go at your own pace and enjoy the route and the sights it has to offer.

-Event staff will be on hand to greet & congratulate riders as they finish but they'll do this from a safe distance, and upon finishing you'll then be directed towards a table where you can collect your own medal and also a token for your free food from the BBQ.
+Event staff will be on hand to greet & congratulate riders as they cross the finish line, and upon finishing you'll be presented with your medal and also a token for your free food.
 And if you show your medal to the welcome team again just before you depart you'll also be able to collect a FREE bottle of excellent Sheppy's Cider to take away with you and enjoy at home.

 Food & Drink

 There will be bins available around the finish area so please use these to dispose of any packaging, tissues, cups etc responsibly and safely.
-And hand sanitiser will be readily available in & around the finish area for anyone who needs it.
+Toilet facilities and drinking water will also be available at the finish.

 Families/friends who are meeting riders at the end are able to park very close to the finish area - there are free parking bays along the seafront immediately outside the finish area and this is where people should park if possible, however we may also be able to allow vehicles to park inside the finish area but this would need to be at the far side of the field and well away from the main finish area.

-Anyone who has booked transport back to Taunton after the Ride will have the option of up to FIVE services, with intended hourly departures from 1.30pm until 5.30pm.
-(Naturally, times are approximate and, as this is a shuttle service, we're somewhat at the mercy of the traffic - we'd ask riders to understand that we can't control this, but will do our best to run as close to these times as possible).
+Anyone who has booked transport back to Taunton after the Ride will have the option of three services, with intended departures at approx 1.15pm, 3pm and 4.45pm.
+(Naturally, times are approximate and we're somewhat at the mercy of the traffic - we'd ask riders to understand that we can't control this, but will do our best to run as close to these times as possible).